 Fig.~\ref{fig:node10-fit} shows the resulting empirical node‐cost fittings under positive, negative and, no incentives.
 Both perturbed curves remain approximately parallel to the baseline under no incentive case, confirming that timestamp adjustments primarily shift the node‐cost function vertically without altering its functional dependence on flow.
 This empirically verifies that $u_v^p$ acts as an additive offset in the cost model, consistent with the theoretical formulation $c_v^p(f_v, u_v^p) = c_v(f_v) + u_v^p$.

-\textbf{Integration and optimization.} We integrate the SUMO-calibrated quartic node costs with the BPR edge costs to form a hybrid network consistent with the analytical framework.
-The lower-level user equilibrium (UE) is computed using the Frank–Wolfe algorithm, while the upper-level planner optimizes timestamp incentives via the Simultaneous Perturbation Stochastic Approximation (SPSA) method \cite{ref:Spall92}.
+\textit{Bi-level optimization.} We integrate the SUMO-calibrated quartic node costs with the BPR edge costs.
+The lower-level user equilibrium (UE) is computed using the Frank–Wolfe algorithm, while the upper-level planner optimizes timestamp incentives via the Simultaneous Perturbation Stochastic Approximation (SPSA) method \citep{ref:Spall92}.
 Two bounded incentive regimes are examined to evaluate both theoretical scalability and practical feasibility: (i) a \emph{high-intervention} case with $u_v^p \in [0,2]$ min, allowing high timestamp offsets up to 2 min, and (ii) a \emph{low-intervention} case with $u_v^p \in [0,0.5]$ min (i.e., up to 30 sec), allowing minimal timestamp offsets.
 These dual settings allow assessment of how incentive magnitude influences network-level efficiency improvements while preserving physical realism and RSU timing constraints.
 All simulation and algorithmic parameters are detailed in Appendix~\ref{app:sumo-details}.

 Fig.~\ref{fig:resultsa} illustrates the convergence of the social cost throughout SPSA iterations for both incentive ranges.
-The incentivized user equilibria—one with timestamp adjustments constrained to $[0,2]$\,min and another to $[0,0.5]$\,min (30\,sec)—both progressively approach the system–optimal benchmark (black dashed), while the baseline user equilibrium (red dashed) remains substantially higher.
-The high-intervention case achieves lower final social cost, whereas the low-intervention case (30\,sec) incentives still recover most of the efficiency improvement, demonstrating effectiveness of the mechanism even under tight operational limits.
+The incentivized user equilibria—one with timestamp adjustments constrained to $[0,2]$\,min and another to $[0,0.5]$\,min—both progressively approach the system–optimal benchmark (black dashed), while the baseline user equilibrium (red dashed) remains substantially higher.
+The high-intervention case achieves lower social cost, whereas the low-intervention case incentives still recover most of the efficiency improvement, demonstrating effectiveness of the mechanism even under tight operational limits.
 In Fig.~\ref{fig:resultsa}, the starting points of the convergence plots are different due to their randomized initializations.